-Since the process of distributing mobile apps and games in China is becoming more and more complicated, we thought it would be the perfect time to summarize the current app distribution procedures.
+Since the process of distributing mobile apps in China is becoming more and more complicated, we thought it would be the perfect time to summarize the current app distribution procedures.

-At the moment, foreign app companies/developers have two options when it comes to distributing apps in China.
+At the moment, foreign app companies/developers have two options when it comes to distributing apps and games in China.

 There are a few items you will need to have in advance before you submit your app to your first Chinese app store: